Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

 \subsection{Pushing Chains, smooth tropical halflinks and the tropical AKN Theorem~\ref{mthm:AKN_trop}.}

-The idea for the proof is to {``push''} $(p,q)$-chains in $X\cap P$ (resp.\ $X\cap Q$) towards $X\cap \partial_{|\mo} P$ (resp.\ $X\cap \partial_{|\mo} Q$).
+The idea for the proof is to {``push''} $(p,q)$-chains in $X\cap P$ towards $X\cap \partial_{|\mo} P$.
 This in particular gives us a procedural view on the deformation of chains, and quickly implies the tropical AKN Theorem~\ref{mthm:AKN_trop} as in Lemma~\ref{mlem:lef_to_convex_cell}.

-\begin{mlem}[Pushing chains] Consider $X$ an $n$-dimensional smooth tropical variety in $\TP^d$.
+\begin{mlem}[Pushing chains] Consider an $n$-dimensional smooth tropical variety $X$ in $\mathbb{A}^d$.
 Let $c\in C_q(X;\FF_p X)$ denote a $(p,q)$-chain of $X$ such that for some vertex $v$ of $X$, ${c}_{|\St_v X}$ is supported in a tropical geometric half-star $\St_v \RS{X}{H^+}$ (where $H^+$ is a closed halfspace in general position).

 Assume that $\partial c$ is not supported in $v$.
-If additionally $p+q< n$, then there is a $(p,q)$-chain $\wt{c}\in C_q(X;\FF_p X)$ that \begin{compactenum}[\rm (1)] \item is supported in $X {\setminus} \{v\}$, \item is isomorphic to $c$ outside of a neighborhood of $v$ in $X$, and such that \item $(c-\wt{c})$ is the boundary of a $(p,q+1)$-chain of $X$ supported in $\St_v X$. \end{compactenum} \end{mlem}
+If additionally $p+q\le n-1$, then there is a $(p,q)$-chain $\wt{c}\in C_q(X;\FF_p X)$ that \begin{compactenum}[\rm (1)] \item is supported in $X {\setminus} \{v\}$, \item is isomorphic to $c$ outside of a neighborhood of $v$ in $X$, and such that \item $(c-\wt{c})$ is the boundary of a $(p,q+1)$-chain of $X$ supported in $\St_v X$. \end{compactenum} \end{mlem}

-This lemma generalizes a result of Mikhalkin--Zharkov (Lemma~\ref{lem:stable}, compare Section~\ref{ssec:transv}) which deforms cycles using a similar principle, but without forcing them into a certain direction.
-As we will see, this last aspect only works in characteristic $0$, compare also Proposition~\ref{prp:pushing_direction}.
+This lemma generalizes the corresponding Corollary~\ref{lem:stable} of Mikhalkin--Zharkov, where chains are deformed using a similar principle, but without forcing them into a certain direction.
+As we will see, this last aspect works only over the reals, compare also Proposition~\ref{prp:pushing_direction}.

-The main ingredient of this ``Pushing Lemma'' will be a version Lemma~\ref{mlem:positive-side-bergman}, which we reprove for tropical Hodge groups, and the following lemma that establishes that framings (= local coefficient systems) can be pushed past critical strata.
+The main ingredient of this ``Pushing Lemma'' will be a version of Lemma~\ref{mlem:positive-side-bergman}, which we reprove for $(p,q)$-groups, and the following lemma which establishes that framings (i.e.,\ coefficients of a $(p,q)$-chain) can be pushed past critical strata.
+For this, we prove a Lefschetz theorem for $\FF_p$-groups, similar to Theorem~\ref{mthm:pos_sum_geom_latt_cm}.
+For a Bergman fan $\B$ associated to a geometric lattice $\LL$, and $\om$ a weight on the atoms of $\LL$, let $\B^{> t}$ denote the restriction of the Bergman fan to the chains of flats with weight $>t$.

 \begin{lem} Consider a Bergman fan $\B$ of dimension $n$ in $\R^d$ and let $H^+$ denote a closed general position halfspace whose boundary contains the origin.
-Then any element of $\FF_p \B$, $p<n$, can be written as a linear sum of elements in $\FF_p (\B\cap H^+)$.\end{lem}